Approaches to reference data management

 Disadvantages and limitations

-- This approach does not allow for traceability:
+This approach doesn't allow for traceability:

 - Each code set requires a different attribute type.